Tax Efficient Giving to Charity

 In general, don’t give cash.
 With cash, you can get up to a 60% deduction on your AGI, which is nice.

 It is better, however, to give appreciated assets such as stocks, real estate or other assets.
 You only can take up to a 30% deduction on your AGI with appreciated assets.
 Just as important, however, you don’t have to pay taxes on the appreciation.
+This is a great way to diversify highly-appreciated assets.

 Never give Roth money as you have already paid taxes!